lettieMola/QuizWhiz-Game/README.md

 "# QuizWhiz-Game"

-Welcome to the Quiz Game!
+Welcome to the QuizWhiZ Online Game!
 This is a simple online quiz game where users can test their knowledge in various categories such as General Knowledge, Science, History, Food & Drinks, Geography, Tribal Knowledge, Sports, and Music.
 The game features multiple-choice, true/false, and fill-in-the-blank questions.

 Features
 Multiple Categories: Choose from a variety of quiz categories.